seanchengahu/seancheng.github.io/_pages/about.md

 Academic Experiences
 ======
+* Associate Professor, Department of Automation, Anhui University (May 2023- )
-* B.S. in Statistics, School of Mathematical Sciences, Nankai University (Sep.
-2016 - Jun.
+* Research Scientist, School of Electrical and Electronic Engineering, Nanyang Technological University (Nov.
+2021 - Nov.
+2022)
+* Lecturer, Department of Automation, Anhui University (Jul.
+2020 - Apr.
+2023)
+* Postdoctoral Fellow, Academy of Mathematics and Systems Science, Chinese Academy of Sciences (Jul.
+2018 - Jun.
 2020)
-* Ph.D. candidate, School of Electrical and Electronic Engineering, Nanyang Technological University (Aug.
-2020 - )
+* Ph.D.
+Candidate, Department of Automation, University of Science and Technology of China (Sep.
+2013 - Jun.
+2018)